PanPraescribens/primitive-survival/README.md

  - New: Wooden Lanterns - thanks @Kai
  - Updated: German translation - thanks @Kiava
  - Updated: New textures for cordage, fish fillets, and fish jerky - thanks @Ledyanaya Sonya
+ - Tweak: You can now right click OR shift right click to finalize weir trap (since shift right click conflicts with carry capacity )
+ -
  - Hey there, for primitive survival mod.
 I had fish disappear upon moving them into a clay vessel from inventory in cellar.
 Uncooked, whole fish. - Papa Cheddar
  - Mod conflict with Farm Life and traps - thanks @many people
- - One more mod conflict - setting a weir trap and carry capacity

  - is xlib the issue with filling molds - thanks @unjoyer

 Version 2.5.4 updates